Sleep apnoea treatment

 Oral appliance to reposition the jaw during sleep

-An oral appliance, called a Mandibular Advancement Splint (MAS), repositions the lower jaw and can be very effective for mild to moderate sleep apnoea.
+An oral appliance, called a Mandibular Advancement Splint (MAS), repositions the lower jaw for mild to moderate sleep apnoea.
 More severe cases may need a Continuous Positive Airway Pressure (CPAP) machine.

 Dealing with physical obstructions